• Skip to primary navigation

 Anaemia and Veganism

 Have you come across the term anaemia vegan?
-Most people get the iron from the meat, fish and poultry that they have as part of their diet.
-This, of course, is not the case when you are on a vegan or vegetarian diet.
-Going cruelty-free means that your body often takes a hit in one way or another.
-It is worth sacrifice.
+Most people get iron from the meat, fish, and poultry they consume in their diets.
+Of course, that’s not the case if you eat a vegan or vegetarian diet.
+Avoiding products that are cruel to animals means that your body is often harmed in one way or another.
+The sacrifice is worth it.

-It is not to say that vegetables and fruits don’t have iron.
-You simply have to be more conscious about what you eat.
-It is one that should be done the right way.
-You have to make sure that you are getting enough iron in your diet.
+This does not mean that vegetables and fruits do not contain iron.
+You have to be more conscious of what you eat.
+It should be done in the right way.
+You have to make sure that you eat enough iron.

 Best Anaemia Vegan Food for Recovery

-A drop in your iron levels can lead to anaemia.
-There are various supplements that can be taken to resolve this issue.
-However, as a long term solution, you should look to make sure that your diet has enough iron in it.
+A drop in iron levels can lead to anemia.
+To correct this problem, you can take various supplements.
+However, as a long-term solution, you should ensure that your diet contains enough iron.

 How much Iron do I need?

-The required intake of iron for men is about 10 milligrams a day.
-Women require 15 milligrams a day if they are of childbearing age.
-The extra 5 milligrams accounts to the amount that is lost to menstruation.
-Pregnant women require 30 milligrams of iron daily.
+The required iron intake for men is about 10 milligrams per day.
+Women need 15 milligrams per day if they are of childbearing age.
+The additional 5 milligrams represent the amount lost through menstruation.
+Pregnant women need 30 milligrams of iron daily.

-Although there are certain amounts of iron in food that we eat, bioavailability plays a massive role.
-This refers to how much of the nutrients that you eat are absorbed into your body.
-You will find that large portions of what we eat are lost indigestion.
+Although iron is found in certain amounts in food, bioavailability plays a major role.
+This refers to how many nutrients from food are absorbed by the body.
+You will find that much of what we eat is lost during digestion.

-Heme Iron, which is the iron found in fish and meat is readily absorbable.
-On the other hand, plants contain non-heme iron, which is not as easy to absorb.
-A small trick that you can be mindful of when trying to get your iron from plants is that “iron is best absorbed in an acidic environment”.
+Heme iron, the iron found in fish and meat, is easily absorbed.
+Plants, on the other hand, contain non-heme iron, which is not as easily absorbed.
+A little trick to remember when trying to get your iron from plants is that “iron is best absorbed in an acidic environment.”

-How can you use this to your advantage you ask?
-Pair your iron-containing vegetables with some Vitamin C fruit.
-A dash of lemon to go with those lentils.
+Wondering how you can use this to your advantage?
+Combine your iron-rich vegetables with vitamin C-containing fruit.
+Add a squeeze of lemon to your lentils.
 Vitamin C can double the absorption rate of iron.

 What about Vitamin B12?

 Vitamin B12 plays a massive role in the growth and maturity of cells.
-A lack of it would mean that your cells do not split and grow as normal.
+A lack of it would mean your cells do not split and grow normally.
 Most people get their vitamin B12 from animal-derived food.
 This accounts for twice as many vegans/strict vegetarians being anaemic than meat-eaters.

 Symptoms of lack of vitamin B12